core-wg/oscore/draft-ietf-core-object-security.md

 +-----+---+---+---+---+-----------------+-----------+--------+---------+
 | TBD | x |   |   |   | Object-Security | see below | 0-255  | (none)  |
 +-----+---+---+---+---+-----------------+-----------+--------+---------+
      C = Critical,   U = Unsafe,   N = NoCacheKey,   R = Repeatable
 ~~~~~~~~~~~
 {: #fig-option title="The Object-Security Option" artwork-align="center"}

-The Object-Security option SHALL contain the OSCORE flag byte and the Sender ID (see {{compression}}) If the flag byte is all zero (0x00) the Option value SHALL be empty (Option Length = 0).
+The Object-Security option contains the OSCORE flag byte and for requests, the Sender ID (see {{compression}}).
+If the flag byte is all zero (0x00) the Option value SHALL be empty (Option Length = 0).
 An endpoint receiving a CoAP message without payload, that also contains an Object-Security option SHALL treat it as malformed and reject it.

 A successful response to a request with the Object-Security option SHALL contain the Object-Security option.
 Whether error responses contain the Object-Security option depends on the error type (see {{processing}}).